floresn5623/floresn5623/README.md

 ## Currently

 - 📚 Finishing my B.S. in Information Systems at VCU (May 2026)
-- 🔍 Actively looking for business analyst & data analyst roles in Richmond, VA
+- 🔍 Actively looking for business analyst & data analyst roles in Richmond, VA, and Northern Virginia
 - 📊 Building out this portfolio with documented, reproducible projects

 ---